thdwyer/ytdlm.sh/README.md

 Move the cursor to the right pane where the applications are located Open the [Youtube Downloader] application with a <Left click>

-If it opens all you have to do is install yt-dlp if you haven't already, and you're finished.
+If it opens, all you have to do is install yt-dlp if you haven't already, and you're finished.

-If you don't alread have a directory nsmrd 'YouTube' in your home directory The script will create it for you.
+If you don't alread have a directory named 'YouTube' in your home directory The script will create it for you.
 This is where all downloaded files will be put.
-Ther is another function tha ytdlm.sh can perform, and that is a list of URLs, single files or playlists you supply can be downloaded all at once.
+There is another function that ytdlm.sh can perform, and that is a list of URLs, single files or playlists you supply can be downloaded all at once.
 Create a file in the YouTube directory named 'urls.txt'  Paste each URL into the file on sucessive lines and once you use Option 9 in the menu